nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-overview.md

         version: '1'

 ---

-The Nuxeo Web UI is a user interface designed in&nbsp;Web Component (HTML) / Polymer framework.&nbsp;It allows enhanced productivity with direct access to last visited documents, collections, easy browsing between previous/next document, full screen suggester.
+The Nuxeo Web UI is a user interface designed in Web Component (HTML) / Polymer framework.
+It allows enhanced productivity with direct access to last visited documents, collections, easy browsing between previous/next document, full screen suggester.
 [Nuxeo Web UI](https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-web-ui) is a first class choice for projects where visual and workflows are important requirements.
 Let's discover what are the functional evolutions present on this new interface.

 ## Functional Overview